“Why do they call it a fast when it goes so slooooow?” —Gallagher

 I had to ask the Lord how long I should fast.

-I’ve done many, many one day fasts in my life and quite a few three day fasts.
+I’ve done many, many one day fasts in my life, quite a few three day fasts and two ten day fasts (before I was a Christian).
 But one with an undetermined end?

 How did I prepare?
 I stopped eating.